General characteristics of Kingdom Fungi and Kingdom Plantae

 The hyphae are divided and spores are produced inside a club-shaped structure called basidium , Such as Mushroom fungus which some of its types are used as a human food .

-Spirogyra ( multicellular ) : It has the form of unbranched filaments and its cells contain spiral-shaped plastids .
+Examples : Chlamydomonas ( unicellular ) contains a cup-shaped plastid , Spirogyra ( multicellular ) has the form of unbranched filaments and its cells contain spiral-shaped plastids .

 They are plants that do not contain vascular tissues specialized in transporting water and food , So , they are named non-vascular plants .